Cost Per Square Foot Calculator

 A is the total area in square feet.

-The calculator on this page uses the first formula directly.
+This calculator uses the first formula directly.
 It reads the total cost, reads the area, checks that the values are valid, and then divides cost by area.
 The result is shown to two decimal places so you can compare values cleanly, especially when prices are close.

-Imagine you are comparing a home listed for $360,000 with a reported size of 1,800 square feet.
+A cost per square foot example makes the comparison much easier to see in practice.
+Suppose you are looking at a home listed for $360,000 with a reported size of 1,800 square feet.
 Enter 360000 as the total cost and 1800 as the total area.
 The calculation is:

 The result is $200 per square foot.
-That means every square foot of the property effectively costs $200 based on the asking price and reported size.
+That means every square foot of the asking price is effectively carrying $200 of cost based on the listed size.

 The starter home, at $200 per square foot, sits in a middle range.
 The urban loft's $375 figure suggests a premium location, premium finishes, or both.
 The rural renovation's $120 figure is much lower, which could reflect a cheaper market, a simpler scope, or lower-quality finishes.
 The table shows why the metric is useful: it turns very different total prices into a common unit that is easier to compare.